facebookresearch/detectron2/docker/README.md

 ```

 ### Temporary
 Use sudo (with your usual credentials) inside of the container.
-Changes will be lost, when the container is restarted.
+Changes will be lost when the container is restarted.

 **Example:**
 `sudo apt-get update`